ahoward/mongoid-fts/README.md

   Mongoid::FTS::Index.reset!   # completely drop/create indexes - lose all objects

+  Mongoid::FTS.index(model)    # add an object to the fts index

+  Mongoid::FTS.unindex(model)  # remove and object from the fts index

 ````

 the implementation has a temporary work around for pagination, see